Your clinician can ask NHS Kernow to fund a treatment if they consider there to be an exceptional clinical need.

 Where we do not have arrangements in place for a particular treatment or procedure to be provided, your GP or hospital clinician will need to make an application so that the panel can make a decision on whether funding should be approved.

 When the panel discuss this application they need to have all the relevant information to make an informed decision.
 We need to know your name and contact details so that we can correspond with you if necessary.
 We also need other information about your health which is relevant.
 This may include medication, test results and photographs.

-Your information is shared with the Individual Funding Requests team who arrange for it to be discussed by the panel.
+Your information is shared with the individual funding requests team who arrange for it to be discussed by the panel.
 All staff working for the NHS have a duty to ensure that your information is kept safe and is only shared so that a funding decision can be made.
-Details of who is involved in seeing your personal information can be found in the individual funding request policy (PDF, 521 KB).
+Details of who is involved in seeing your personal information can be found in our individual funding request policy (PDF, 521 KB).

 You have the right to access the record we hold.
 You also have the right to object to us making use of your information, restrict what information we use and to correct information if it is not accurate.